ethyca/fides/docs/fides/docs/development/developing_fides.md

 ### Docker

 Given that the majority of commands rely on Docker images, the first step is going to be getting some Docker images built.
 This is handled by the `build` session.
-Check the docs with the `usage` session:
+As an excercise, let's check the docs for the `build` session via the `usage` session:

 ```sh
 nox -s usage -- build